illianechesa/microfrontend-todo/README.md

 ./install.sh
 ```

-### Only if you have X-TERM
+### Automatic Execution

-If you have X-Term you can run all the micro applications by once and the browser will pop-up the application
+You can run all the micro applications by once and the browser will pop-up the application

 ```
 ./run.sh